ClitherProject/Slither.io-Protocol/Protocol.md

 <a name="type_l_detail" href="#type_l_detail"><h4>Packet "l" (Leaderboard)</h4></a>

-Packet "m" is required for displaying the leaderboard.
+Packet "l" is required for displaying the leaderboard.

 Starting at byte 6 are the top ten players.